Anilesh05/Anilesh05/README.md

 🎓 I'm a BCA Data Science Student at Crescent University | Passionate about leveraging data for insights and solutions 📊 | Exploring the intersection of computer applications and data science 🌐

-🎓 BCA Data Science student with a passion for programming and problem-solving.
-Always eager to learn and explore new technologies in the world of computer science.

 ## Skills 🛠️